Reddit: A Guide for Parents & Educators

 The Reddit app on your student’s Apple or Android device operates a bit differently than the Reddit website.
 We’ve listed directions below on how to make your student as safe as possible in each of these settings.

-• Tap on your avatar (Upper right corner on Apple, upper left on Android)
+• From the home page, tap on your avatar (upper right corner on Apple, upper left on Android)

 My Profile example